apache/shardingsphere/document/current/content/features/sharding/use-norms/sql.en.md

 ## Unavailable SQL

-### Route to single data node

-- 100% compatible（MySQL only, other database dialect is doing).

 ### Route to multiple data nodes or database beside MySQL

 Unavailable for redundant parentheses, CASE WHEN, HAVING and UNION (ALL) and partly available for sub-query.